Patjo04/HM-AB-testing/README.md

 Link to thesis: Will be updated when published.

-.ipynb is the main file where all the experiments and results are shown stats.py includes the approximation formula used for the approximation of data points needed in the experiments .py includes the code that handle the plots created. the folder includes the files used that are relevant to the thesis.
+results.ipynb is the main file where all the experiments and results are shown plotting.py includes the code that creates the plots for the results in the A/B testing phase. stats.py includes the approximation formula used for the approximation of data points needed in the experiments Results (images) is the folder that includes the files used that are relevant to the thesis.

-Enjoy this repository.

 Updated 2026-06-06